citymeetingsnyc/cpc-city-of-yes-housing-opportunity-testimony-data/README.md

 There's also code that demonstrates how to use LLMs to extract data from these testimonies:

 - `proposal_elements_analysis.py` extracts which of the 8 elements of the zoning proposal were discussed in a given testimony.
-- `talking_points_analysis.py` compares each testimony against a set of talking points to determine how aligned they are.
+- `talking_points_analysis.py` compares each testimony against a set of talking points to determine how aligned they are ([written about in this post](https://vikramoberoi.com/posts/can-you-figure-out-where-peoples-talking-points-com-from-with-llms/)).
+- `analyze.py` is the entry point used to run these analyses (see directions below).

 Example output from these analyses is in `data-examples/`